Updated: Jun 24

 In 2015 I took a step in a new direction by taking on lines of customized products that I make according to the customer’s specifications.
 I hired an assistant who helped make the basic soap range once a week.
 This allowed me time to focus on developing other products.
 I also started a range of Nourish Detergents; laundry and dishwasher powders.
 Later on I added a multipurpose household cleaner made of 100% coconut oil liquid soap.
 These new products complemented my soaps well and my customers were enthusiastic about them.

 Early 2016 I decided that I needed my Saturdays back and that my business was now established enough for me to ‘retire’ from the Wild Oats Market.
-The Saturday after I resigned from the Market, a plan was proposed that we build a workshop on our property.
+Many shops had started buying in my products and I made the decision to go wholesale.
+The Saturday after I resigned from the Market, a plan was hatched by my family and myself, that we build a workshop on our property.
 My current forest workshop had reached its limits.
 It was time to design a place that was accessible and spacious enough to accommodate some more growth for Nourish Soaps.
 We handed the plans into the municipality and three weeks later the OK came through.

 Thanks to this new work space, an exciting new chapter has started for Nourish Soaps.
 In the last two years I’ve branched out into new products and new packaging for my soaps.
 After being fairly open and rustic looking for years, I transitioned to FSC approved kraft boxes in 2018.
 This allowed my soaps to be available to a greater range of outlets and shops like Weylandts and Spar started stocking Nourish on their shelves.